 We've already spent some time diving into what a visual strategy is, the importance of styling your brand and the role that a visual strategy plays in the first part of this little three part series, so now it's time for the next step in the visual strategy development process: exploring the visual side of your brand and building an inspiration board.

 This is when it starts to get really fun, as I’m essentially giving you permission to play on Pinterest in an attempt to start collecting visual inspiration that will help you start to define your own visual strategy.
 Always one of my favourite parts of the process, this is when we start to see themes emerge, details take shape and your vision begin to materialize.
+Often overlooked or seen as frivolous, I have a detailed process for this step, which is why we spend an entire module on it in my Visual Strategy Masterclass.

 Time to Run Wild on Pinterest